tcltk/tklib/modules/tsw/README.txt

 How to Use It?
 --------------

-To be able to use the commands and variables defined in the Tsw package, your scripts must contain one of the lines
+To be able to access the commands and variables of the Tsw package, your scripts must contain one of the lines

     package require tsw ?version?
     package require Tsw ?version?